chiarasammarco26/ADM-HW2/README.md

 # Description of the files:
 The main.ipynb contains the Jupyter notebook in which we did the code and comments.
-The CommandLine.sh contains the solution to the Command Line Question.
+The CommandLine.sh isn't right but we still tried.
+We don't know how to properly use the bash code... we looked up everything online but we still couldn't get anything out of it that made sense to us.
+Still, I will add it to the GitHub to show you we actually tried.